Activities in Isojärvi National Park

 Canoeing and Rowing

 Lake Isojärvi is 20 kilometres long and as narrow as a fjord in places – ideal for canoeing!
 The best place to set off is by the car park at Nokipohja, northwest of Huhtala Croft.
-There are also two rowing boats in Kalalahti bay, which can be hired from the Heretty summer cafe.
+You can rent a rowing boat, a canoe or a kayak from the Heretty summer cafe or from other partner enterprises of the national park.

 Heretty cabin was built in 1946–1947 as a base for forestry workers.
 The cabin and its outbuildings have remained unchanged through the years.
 There is a cafe and rental rooms in summertime in Heretty and there is also a fascinating photographic exhibition about forestry in the cabin.